 Will I need a revision blepharoplasty?

 The results of blepharoplasty surgery can produce anti-ageing effects that can last over ten years.
 The ageing process may result in the recurrence of loose skin, which may affect the eyelids.
-The results of your initial blepharoplasty can be enhanced with a touchup procedure undertaken many years later.
-It is important to remember that most people are happy with the results of the first procedure and have no desire to have further surgery later.
-Our surgeons sometimes carry out revision blepharoplasty surgery for patients who have a botched blepharoplasty from surgery undertaken elsewhere, especially overseas.
-Corrective surgery is challenging, and it is important to have realistic expectations of results to be achieved after surgery for botched eyelid surgery.
+The results of your initial blepharoplasty can be enhanced with a touch-up procedure undertaken many years later.
+It is essential to remember that most people are satisfied with the results of the first procedure and have no desire for further surgery later.
+Our surgeons sometimes perform revision blepharoplasty surgery for patients who have undergone a botched blepharoplasty at a different facility, especially overseas.
+Corrective surgery is challenging, and it is essential to have realistic expectations of results to be achieved after botched eyelid surgery.